innat/DOLG-TensorFlow/README.md

 dolg_net.build_graph().summary()
 ```

+[Option 2]

-Apart from the above approach, we can also integrate dolg layers with our custom model.
+Apart from the above approach, we can also integrate dolg layers with a custom model.
 Here is one example,

 ```python
 # component of DOLG model